 Skills

-• Financial Reporting
+- Financial Reporting

-• Auditing
+- Auditing

-How to write an accounting resume
+How to write an accountant resume

 Before you get started, you need to know what your accountant resume should include.
 Here are the necessary sections:

-• Profile
+- Profile

-• Work Experience
+- Work Experience

-• Education
+- Education

-• Skills
+- Skills

-Your resume should reflect the unique you bring as an accountant.
+Your resume should reflect the unique value you bring as an accountant.
 To start, gather as much information as possible about the company and role to which you're applying.
 Try to understand the company's needs and plan to showcase how you are exactly the right accountant to solve their problems.
 To do this well, stick to this formula:

-• Highlight your accomplishments, not just your job duties.
+- Highlight your accomplishments, not just your job duties.
 Anyone can list the tasks they were assigned, but showcasing your specific achievements will further prove your value.

-• Tailor your resume for each application you submit by adjusting the style and tone to match that of the employer.
+- Tailor your resume for each application you submit by adjusting the style and tone to match that of the employer.

-• Convey a professional, streamlined image with a resume template that's polished, not stuffy or overly formal.
+- Convey a professional, streamlined image with a resume template that's polished, not stuffy or overly formal.

-• Include relevant keywords to make sure the reader or system can understand exactly what you've accomplished.
+- Include relevant keywords to make sure the reader or system can understand exactly what you've accomplished.

 Choosing the right resume format for accounting